 Situated in the village of Alvington on the A48 between Chepstow and Gloucester this traditional village inn features a character bar and snug room, two restaurants, a pool room equipped for darts, large gardens with a children's play area, and can provide accommodation or camping facilities

 We have accommodation comprising two twin rooms with hot and cold washing facilities in the rooms.
 The two rooms share a bathroom.
 A twin room starts from £45 a night with discounts available for longer stays.
 We also have a lovely barn which sleeps up two adults and two children, minimum stay 3 nights, prices on application.
-Situated two miles from Lydney and six miles from Chepstow between the Royal Forest of Dean and the River Severn, the Blacksmiths is well situated for Chepstow racecourse, The Dean steam railway, The national Diving centre, the Wye Valley and the forest itself.
+Situated two miles from Lydney and six miles from Chepstow Forest of Dean and the River Severn, the Blacksmiths is well situated for Chepstow racecourse, The Dean steam railway, The national Diving centre.
 Finally we have a large range of beers, ales wines and spirits including guest beers.